 1. It's cheap!
 What better reason than this, right?

-2. Mineral oil is colorless and odorless.
-Though you can find mineral oil with fragrance - baby oil is an example.*
+2. Mineral oil is generally colorless and odorless.
+Though you can find mineral oil with some fragrance like baby oil.

-3. It rarely goes rancid, as it highly refined which assures its long shelf life.
+3. It rarely goes rancid, as it is highly refined, which assures its long shelf life.

 4. It is actually very moisturizing.
-When applied to the skin, it creates an invisible film (occlusive layer) over the skin, which locks in moisture, and prevents water loss.
+When applied to the skin, mineral oil creates an invisible film (occlusive layer) over the surface, which locks in moisture and prevents water loss.

-Many big beauty brands that use mineral oil in their products will swear by the these benefits and pay research institutes to 'prove' how beneficial the oil is.
+Many big beauty brands that use mineral oil in their products will swear by these benefits and pay research institutes to "prove" how beneficial the oil is.
 The truth is that because it is so affordable and does no harm (in the short term), mineral oil is very convenient for manufacturers.

 It might be hard to believe that this ingredient can do anything wrong.
 You see it everywhere — face moisturizers, body lotions, sunscreens, lipsticks, baby oil, etc. So let's get to the bottom of this.
 Here are my three reasons why you should not let mineral oil near your skin:

 Tip: Avoid mineral oil-based products on a sunburn.
-They will ll lock in the heat into your skin, making the burn worse.
+They will lock-in heat into your skin, making the burn worse.
 It could even lead to permanent scarring.
 You'll be better off with pure aloe vera since its gel consistency is meant to cool and soothe.

-Because of its ability to lock and seal the skin, mineral oil will prevent beneficial ingredients like essential oils, carrier oils, rose water to enter your skin.
+Because of its ability to lock and seal the skin, mineral oil will prevent beneficial ingredients like essential oils, carrier oils, and rose water to enter your skin.
 This oil in itself also does not contain any properties (e.g., antioxidants, antibacterials) that can benefit the skin.

 According to a study from 2011:

-Subject of the study were women undergoing C-sections.
+Subjects of the study were women undergoing C-sections.
 Researchers studied fat specimens and post-delivery milk samples that they collected from the women.
 They found that the concentration of mineral oil in the142 women accumulated over time.

-They conclude that cosmetics might be a relevant source of the contamination.
+So the researchers concluded that cosmetics may be a relevant source of the contamination.

 So a rule of thumb when it comes to skin care should be to trust no one.
-Always do your own research, read labels and if still in doubt - seek a dermatologist's advice.
+Always do your own research, read labels, and if still in doubt, seek a dermatologist's advice.

 Stay tuned and take skin care